pachyderm/docs/content/latest/concepts/pipeline-concepts/pipeline/_index.md

 a pipeline named `model` writes all results to the `model` output repo.

-In Pachyderm, a Pipeline is an individual execution step.
+In MLDM, a Pipeline is an individual execution step.
 You can chain multiple pipelines together to create a directed acyclic graph (DAG).

 You define a pipeline declaratively, using a JSON or YAML file.
-Pipeline specification files follow Pachyderm's [pipeline reference specification file](../../../reference/pipeline-spec).
+Pipeline specification files follow MLDM's [pipeline reference specification file](../../../reference/pipeline-spec).

 A minimum pipeline specification must include the following parameters:

 - `name` — The name of your data pipeline.
 Set a meaningful name for your pipeline, such as the name of the transformation that the pipeline performs.
 For example, `split` or `edges`.
-Pachyderm automatically creates an output repository with the same name.
+MLDM automatically creates an output repository with the same name.
   A pipeline name must be an alphanumeric string that is less than 63 characters long and can include dashes and underscores.